AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

-Finally, despite its modest performance in unasked opinion prediction without any human response to entirely new questions compared to other tasks, our best model using Alpaca-7b still shows an AUC of 0.729 in predicting personal opinions.
-This performance is comparable to or higher than the performance of recent LLMs without fine-tuning in zero-shot prediction tasks in social science, such as sentiment analysis and ideology detection \citep{ziemsCanLargeLanguage2023}.
-We may benefit from this capability to inspire scientific discovery, such as assisting in the selection of relevant survey questions and discovering meaningful hypotheses that involve currently unobserved data \citep{holmDefenseBlackBox2019}.
-For example, researchers may pre-register their analysis plans by generating advanced predictions, or they may even conduct a preliminary analysis of simulated data, based on which they can propose new research hypotheses and confirm them by conducting an actual survey with human participants.
-Moreover, the model can help pinpoint which demographic groups or individuals might benefit from oversampling to ensure improved survey quality and representation, given the relatively small accuracy gaps in unasked opinion prediction across different demographic groups shown in \cref{fig:figure5}.
-Nevertheless, at the current level of LLMs' performance, their predictions should not be employed directly for high-stake decisions that pose tangible risks to individuals.
+Our model with high accuracy in the retrodiction tasks can help us identify a turning point by looking into past trends -- when they started to shift\footnote{A natural concern is whether counterfactual trends can be reliably inferred from opinions observed in only a small number of survey years.
+However, \cref{fig:fig_figure_years_vs_auc} shows that predictive performance remains stable regardless of how many years an opinion appears in the training data during fine-tuning}.
+Finally, despite its modest performance in unasked opinion prediction without any human response to entirely new questions compared to other tasks, our best model using Alpaca-7B still shows an AUC of $0.701$ in predicting personal opinions.
+This performance is comparable to or higher than the performance of recent LLMs without fine-tuning in zero-shot prediction tasks in social science, such as sentiment analysis and ideology detection~\citep{ziemsCanLargeLanguage2023}.
+We may benefit from this capability to inspire scientific discovery, such as assisting in the selection of relevant survey questions and discovering meaningful hypotheses that involve currently unobserved data~\citep{holmDefenseBlackBox2019}.
+Nevertheless, at the current level of LLMs' performance, their predictions should not be employed directly for high-stakes decisions that pose tangible risks to individuals.
 The ethical implications and potential for unintended consequences are too significant to ignore.